-We also have certain other investments, including investments in limited partnerships and partnership-like limited liability companies, that had we not elected the fair value option would otherwise be accounted for as equity method investments.
+We also have certain other investments, including investments in limited partnerships and partnership-like limited liability companies, that had we not elected the fair value option would otherwise be accounted for as equity method investments50.
 We have disclosed our investments in these entities on an aggregated basis as they are individually immaterial.

-&lt;sup>49 Refer to Note 5 for further information regarding the Step Acquisition of Enhanzed Re.
+49 Refer to Note 5 for further information regarding the Step Acquisition of Enhanzed Re.

-&lt;sup>50 Refer to Note 7 for further information regarding our other investments, including summarized financial information of our equity method investees, including those for which the fair value option was elected.
+Refer to Note 7 for further information regarding our other investments, including summarized financial information of our equity method investees, including those for which the fair value option was elected.